eqmvii/echat/README.md

 $ sudo -u postgres psql

-[Note: you may need to add a password here that matches the server.js file]
+[Note: you may need to add a password here that matches the server.js file, immediately after logging in just use \password to set it]

 Create the table used for this app: